kanedaaaa/deno-v2-oak-prisma/readme.md

 # Deno Stuff

-Finally tried to try Deno, so i will keep this code base for reference for future projects.
+Finally decided to try Deno, so i will keep this code base for reference for future projects.

 This one will probably contain full authentication/authorization logic with Oak